-(No.10) 6.4 Convention on the Rights of the Child (CRC), 1989 Article 32 Right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
+Referenced Internat ional Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.4 Convention on the Rights of the Child (CRC), 1989 Article 32 Right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
 6.4 6.5 UN Declaration on the Rights of Indigenous Peoples (2007) Art 17(2), 21, 22(2) No exploitation or exposure to hazard or discrimination against indigenous women and children.
-Freedom of Association and Collective Bargaining 6.3 ILO Convention 87 (1948) Freedom of Association and Protection of Right to Organise Art 2-11 Freedom to join organisations, federations and confederations of their own choosing; with freely chosen constitutions and rules; measures to protect the right to organise.
-6.3 ILO Convention 98 (1949) Right to Organise and Collective Bargaining Art 1-4 Protection against anti-union acts and measures to dominate unions; establish means for voluntary negotiation of terms and conditions of employment through collective agreements.
-6.3 ILO Convention 141 (1975) Rural Workers' Organisations Art 2-3 Rightoftenants,sharecroppersandsmallholderstoorganise;
+Freedom of Association and Collective Bargaining 6.3 ILO Convention No. 87 on Freedom of Association and Protection of Right to Organise (1948) Art 2-11 Freedom to join organisations, federations and confederations of their own choosing; with freely chosen constitutions and rules; measures to protect the right to organise.

+Referenced Internati ional Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.3 ILO Convention No. 98 on Right to Organise and Collective Bargaining (1949) Art 1-4 Protection against anti-union acts and measures to dominate unions; establish means for voluntary negotiation of terms and conditions of employment through collective agreements.
+6.3 ILO Convention No. 141 on Rural Workers' Organisations (1975) Art 2-3 Right of tenants, sharecroppers and smallholders to organise; freedom from association; free from interference and coercion.

-freedom from association; free from interference and coercion.
-6.3 International Covenant on Economic, Social and Cultural Rights (ICESCR) (1966) Art 8 (1) The right of everyone to form trade unions and join the trade union of his choice, subject only to the rules of the organisation concerned, for the promotion and protection of his economic and social interests.
+Referenced Internati ional Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.3 International Covenant on Economic, Social and Cultural Rights (ICESCR) (1966) Art 8 (1) The right of everyone to form trade unions and join the trade union of their choice, subject only to the rules of the organisation concerned, for the promotion and protection of their economic and social interests.
 No restrictions may be placed on the exercise of this right other than those prescribed by law and which are necessary in a democratic society in the interests of national security or public order or for the protection of the rights and freedoms of others.
 6.3 Collective Bargaining Convention, 1981 (No 154) Art 1, 2, 3(2), 4, 5,7.
 8 Promotion of the right to collective bargaining.